How To Configure Guided Cash Management

 The following screen is displayed to perform the opening float to the configured POS terminals.
 This declares the cash amount that the POS will start the session with.

-The Terminal Opening Float can be completed for each of the Pos Terminals.
-Once each Opening Float is completed then the completed date and time is recorded against the terminal in the Guided Day Start screen.
+The Terminal Opening Float can be completed for each of the POS Terminals.
+Once each Opening Float is completed, the completed date and time is recorded against the terminal in the Guided Day Start screen.

 Once the Opening Float has been declared for each terminal, selecting the Next button completes the Guided Day Start process.